-What Is Hantavirus Pulmonary Syndrome?
+What Is Hantavirus Pulmonary Syndrome (HPS)?

 Hantavirus pulmonary syndrome (HPS, also called hantavirus cardiopulmonary syndrome or HCPS) is a respiratory disease that is a severe form of an infection caused by hantaviruses and can be fatal.
 Hantaviruses are viruses passed to humans from the urine and droppings of rodents.

-What Causes Hantavirus Pulmonary Syndrome?
+What Are the Causes and Risk Factors for Hantavirus Pulmonary Syndrome?

 The cause of hantavirus pulmonary syndrome (HPS) is inhaling airborne particles of infected rodent urine, droppings, and nesting materials that contain the virus.